ddterm/gnome-shell-extension-ddterm/docs/Debug.md

 >     ninja -C build-dir nested-wayland-shell
 >
 > The correct `--bundle` argument will be automatically set by the build system.
+> Also, it will choose between `wayland-devkit` and `wayland-nested`
+> automatically, based on GNOME Shell version.

 [build ddterm from source]: /docs/Build.md